Notification

 UUID Generator

-Generate RFC-compliant UUIDs (v1, v4, v5, v7) instantly.
-Supports bulk generation, formatting customization (uppercase, no hyphens), validation, and export to TXT, CSV, or JSON.
+Generate RFC-compliant UUIDs (v1, v4, v5, v7) instantly, with bulk generation, custom formatting, and export to TXT, CSV, or JSON.

 100% Secure Local Execution